-There is a famous motto that describes Corleone as "the city of one hundred churches" - the description is correct, both in religious and artistic terms, and the artistic heritage of the town is concentrated in its churches - we describe the highlights of three of the most important of these churches before looking at other highlights of your visit.
+There is a famous motto that describes Corleone as "the city of one hundred churches" - the description is correct, both in religious and artistic terms, and the artistic heritage of the town is concentrated in its churches and the artworks they contain.
+Below we describe the highlights of a few of the most important of these churches before looking at other places to visit.

-The most important of the religious buildings in Corleone is the Mother Church, dedicated to St. Martin and built in the late 14th century.
-This Church has been restructured several times, and it holds some important works of art such as the marble baptistery of the Gagini school (16th century), the wooden choir by Giuseppe Li Volsi (16th century), and the frontal altar embroidered in gold on red cloth.
+The most important of the religious buildings in Corleone is the Mother Church, dedicated to Saint Martin and built in the late 14th century.
+This Church has been restructured several times, and it holds some important works of art such as the marble baptistry of the Gagini school (16th century), the wooden choir by Giuseppe Li Volsi (16th century), and a frontal altar cloth embroidered in gold on red cloth.

-The altars in the Mother Church have some very important paintings by Fra’ Felice da Sambuca [Gioacchino Viscosi] (1734-1805), one depicting "The Miracle of St. Bernardo resurrecting a man run down by horses" (1768), and the other “The miracle of Bernardo resurrecting a drowned man” (1768).
+The altars in the Mother Church have some important paintings by Fra’ Felice da Sambuca [Gioacchino Viscosi] (1734-1805), one depicting "The Miracle of St. Bernardo resurrecting a man run down by horses" (1768) and the other “The miracle of Bernardo resurrecting a drowned man” (1768).
 Also worthy of mention is the "Saint Francis" by Pietro Novelli (1603-1647), and "San Domenico", by Girolamo Paladino (1593-1624).

 The Church of San Domenico is divided into three naves, and contains many paintings dating from the 18th and 19th centuries.
-Among these, we mention the painting of "Saint Thomas Aquinas" (19th century).
+Among these, we mention the 19th century painting of "Saint Thomas Aquinas".

-The origins of the Church of St. Augustine dates back to the 14th century but it was rebuilt in Baroque times.
-Inside there is an important work of Giuseppe Ribera (1591-1652), depicting the “Martyrdom of St. Bartholomew.”
+The origins of the Church of St. Augustine date back to the 14th century but it was rebuilt in Baroque times.
+Inside there is an important work of Giuseppe Ribera (1591-1652) depicting the “Martyrdom of St. Bartholomew.”

 Notable civic monuments in Corleone include the 19th century palaces, such as the Provenzano Palace, now seat of the Civic Museum; the Cammarata Palace with its bell tower, and the ruins of the “Castello Soprano” with the Saracen Tower and “Rocca Sottana”.

-The Pippo Rizzo Civic Museum is in the Provenzano Palace, which houses many important archaeological finds among which especially are the “Milliary” of Aurelius Cotta*.
+The Pippo Rizzo Civic Museum is in the Provenzano Palace and holds many important archaeological finds among which especially are the “Milliary” of Aurelius Cotta*.

 *The stone, discovered more than 50 years ago, was attributed to the Consul Caius Aurelius Cotta and dates back to 252 or 248 BC.
 It is a find of great value because, according to Professor Prag, it is 'the only Roman milestone found in Sicily'.
 The attribution to Caius Aurelius Cotta, who was consul in Sicily in 252 appears like this: [CA] VRELIVS.
 [LE] COTTAS.
 According to Professor Prag the milestone, in Roman times placed along roads to indicate distances, had a specific military function and also symbolized the conquest by the Romans.

-No visit to the region would be complete without exploring the surroundings of Corleone.
-The natural areas include many nature reserves, of which the largest are Carcaci, Monte San Genuardo and Ficuzza (the game reserve of King Ferdinand III of Bourbon, 1753-1815).
+No visit to Corleone would be complete without exploring the surrounding region.
+The natural areas include many nature reserves of which the largest are Carcaci, Monte San Genuardo and Ficuzza (the game reserve of King Ferdinand III of Bourbon, 1753-1815).

 Here in 1803 Giuseppe Venanzio Marvuglia (1729-1814) built a hunting lodge, a building set against the backdrop of the limestone walls of the fortress Busambra at the foot of the wood, near the small village of Ficuzza.
 It is now possible to make excursions here by foot and by bicycle.

-Exploring this area, so rich in scenery and history, one can certainly not miss the chance to enjoy the typical products of Sicily and of Corleone in particular.
-Try the tomatoes, of course of the Corleone variety, which are cut in half and hung on racks to dry in the sun, then preserved in olive oil, to be eaten later.
+Exploring this area, so rich in scenery and history, you certainly can't miss the chance to enjoy the typical products of Sicily and of Corleone.
+In particular try the Corleone variety of tomatoes which are cut in half and hung on racks to dry in the sun, then preserved in olive oil, to be eaten later.

 See also Corleone history and etymology.